famoseagle/sweatshop/README.markdown

-# SweatShop
+# Sweatshop

-SweatShop provides an api to background resource intensive tasks.
+Sweatshop provides an api to background resource intensive tasks.
 Much of the api design was copied from Workling, with a few tweaks.
 Currently, it runs rabbitmq and kestrel, but it can support any number of queues.

 ## Installing

-    gem install sweat_shop
+    gem install sweatshop
-    freeze in your gems directory (add config.gem 'sweat_shop' to your environment) cd vendor/gems/sweat_shop
+    freeze in your gems directory (add config.gem 'sweatshop' to your environment) cd vendor/gems/sweatshop
     rake setup

 ## Writing workers

-Put `email_worker.rb` into app/workers and sublcass `SweatShop::Worker`:
+Put `email_worker.rb` into app/workers and sublcass `Sweatshop::Worker`:

-    class EmailWorker < SweatShop::Worker
+    class EmailWorker < Sweatshop::Worker
       def send_mail(to)
         user = User.find_by_id(to)
         Mailer.deliver_welcome(to)